nauxiuh/Simulator-for-Factor-Based-Stock-Selection-and-Portfolio-Backtesting/README.md

    - **Size**: real market capitalisation (`price × shares outstanding`)

 3. **Standardise factors**
-   - Converts raw factor values into z-scores for comparability.
+   - Converts raw factor values into z-scores (and applies a small-cap tilt to the size factor) for comparability.

 4. **Build composite factor score**
-   - Standardises factors into z-scores, applies a small-cap tilt to the size factor, and combines them into a single weighted multi-factor score.
+   - Computes a weighted sum of all factor z-scores.

 5. **Select top-ranked stocks**
    - Picks the highest-scoring stocks for portfolio inclusion.